 Placing facts or quotations out of context;

-Using headlines not warranted by the text;
+Using headlines not warranted by the text.

-The Editorial Board, employees, staff members, and contributors of The Silhouette shall respect all confidences regarding sources of information and private documents, unless this intervenes with the freedom of the press or the need to inform the public on vital matters;
+The Editorial Board, employees, staff members, and contributors of the Silhouette shall respect all confidences regarding sources of information and private documents, unless this intervenes with the freedom of the press or the need to inform the public on vital matters;

-The Editorial Board, employees, staff members, and contributors of The Silhouette shall be familiar with and observe the laws of libel and contempt of court that exist in Canada, and shall observe all international copyright agreements, unless this interferes with the freedom of the press or the need to inform the public on vital matters or principles of fundamental justice;
+The Editorial Board, employees, staff members, and contributors of the Silhouette shall be familiar with and observe the laws of libel and contempt of court that exist in Canada, and shall observe all international copyright agreements, unless this interferes with the freedom of the press or the need to inform the public on vital matters or principles of fundamental justice;

 The Editor of the appropriate section shall rectify in print, at the first available opportunity, any and all culpable mistakes, misprints, or omissions;

-The Editorial Board, employees, staff members, and contributors of The Silhouette shall adhere to the Canadian Charter of Rights and Freedoms, and as such, shall not allow bias or prejudice – especially that based on race, sex, sexual orientation, or religion – to have any place in the editorial policy of The Silhouette;
+The Editorial Board, employees, staff members, and contributors of the Silhouette shall adhere to the Canadian Charter of Rights and Freedoms, and as such, shall not allow bias or prejudice—especially that based on race, sex, sexual orientation, or religion—to have any place in the editorial policy of the Silhouette;

-The Editorial Board, employees, staff members, and contributors of The Silhouette shall normally identify themselves and their affiliation with The Silhouette prior to conducting any formal interviews.
-They shall conceal their identity and affiliation only when confronted with a barrier to an overriding obligation to inform the public on vital matters or redress a breach of fundamental justice;
+The Editorial Board, employees, staff members, and contributors of the Silhouette shall normally identify themselves and their affiliation with the Silhouette prior to conducting any formal interviews;

+They shall conceal their identity and affiliation only when confronted with a barrier to an overriding obligation to inform the public on vital matters or redress a breach of fundamental justice.

-The Editorial Board and staff members of The Silhouette shall refrain from reporting on matters in which they deem themselves to be in direct conflict of interest.
-Reporters shall not be directly involved in the planning or execution of any event of incident on which they are reporting, nor shall they benefit directly from the results of any action, production, event, or incident on which they are reporting.
-They should strive to disclose all such conflicts of interest to other editors and members of the staff, and specifically to the Editor-in-Chief and the Editor of the appropriate section;
+The Editorial Board and staff members of the Silhouette shall refrain from reporting on matters in which they deem themselves to be in direct conflict of interest;

+Reporters shall not be directly involved in the planning or execution of any event of incident on which they are reporting, nor shall they benefit directly from the results of any action, production, event, or incident on which they are reporting;

+They should strive to disclose all such conflicts of interest to other editors and members of the staff, and specifically to the Editor-in-Chief and the Editor of the appropriate section.

 Any conflicts arising between privacy and the McMaster community’s right to know about the conduct of vital matters shall be judged, in the first instance by the Editor-in-Chief, and, if deemed necessary or prudent, by the Editorial Board as a whole.